YouTube sensation KSI is one of the biggest names on the video platform and has successfully expanded his career into music, boxing and beyond.

 In August 2018, KSI took on Logan Paul in the most lucrative non-professional boxing event of all-time alongside his younger brother Deji, more commonly known as his YouTube channel name ComedyShortsGamer, who took on the younger of the Paul brothers Jake Paul.

-During the 2018 World Cup, KSI posted an Instagram post showing his allegiance to Nigeria.
+During the 2018 World Cup, KSI posted an Instagram post showing his allegiance to Nigeria, but has also shown support for England's men's and women's teams.